CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 This Recommendation aims to use open, popular standards, so that full implementation is convenient, straightforward and portable.

-The Working Group identified the principles that underpin DUL's Message Authentication:
+The following principles underpin DUL's Message Authentication strategy:

  - simplicity of implementation
  - portability of infrastructure